Powers Museum History & Mission

 Since 1988, the Powers Museum has been serving Carthage and the region as a local history museum with annual rotating annual exhibits from the post-Civil War period to the 20th century.
 Traveling exhibits and special programs related to Missouri or Ozark regional themes are presented, too.

-The Powers Museum is a gift from Marian Powers Winchester to the City of Carthage.
+The Powers Museum is a gift from Marian Powers Winchester.
 At her death in 1981, Mrs. Winchester left a bequest "for the establishment and operation of a museum for the citizens of Carthage and the surrounding area."
 She requested the museum's name honor her parents Dr. Everett Powers (1869–1954) and Marian Wright Powers (1880–1969).

 Museum Shop On Site